 Contact Us

 If you or a loved one suffers from tinnitus, we can help!
 Schedule an appointment today at the Harbor Audiology to receive your hearing evaluation.
-We have six convenient locations, in Gig Harbor, Port Angeles, Sequim, Silverdale, Bainbridge and Tacoma, Washington.
+We have eight convenient locations, in Port Angeles, Tacoma, Gig Harbor, Sequim, Silverdale, Federal Way, Longview, and Vancouver, Washington.